Canadian Hockey League: Memorial Cup

+CHL USA Prospects Challenge

+The CHL USA Prospects Challenge is an annual series between the CHL and the USA Hockey National Team Development Program.
+The two-game series showcases the talents of top prospects for the upcoming NHL entry draft, in a collaborative effort with the NHL Central Scouting Bureau to select the participants.

 CHL Canada/Russia Series

-The CHL Canada/Russia Series is an annual junior ice hockey exhibition tournament held between a select team of Russian players and all-star teams representing the Quebec Major Junior Hockey League, the Ontario Hockey League and the Western Hockey League.
+The CHL Canada/Russia Series was an annual junior ice hockey exhibition tournament held between a select team of Russian players and all-star teams representing the Quebec Maritimes Junior Hockey League, the Ontario Hockey League and the Western Hockey League.
 The event is organized by the Canadian Hockey League and consists of six games total each year, with the Russian Selects playing two games versus each league's all-star team.
 All games are broadcast nationally in Canada on Sportsnet.
 The series often features players from the Canadian national junior team, and the Russian national junior team.

 In response to the 2022 Russian invasion of Ukraine, the Canadian Hockey League cancelled the event in 2022.

 CHL Import Draft

 The CHL Import Draft is an annual event in which every team in the Canadian Hockey League may select the rights to eligible import players.
 An import is classified as a player whose parents are not residents of Canada or the United States.
 The draft is conducted online, during the last week of June, or first week of July.
-Teams from the Western Hockey League, Ontario Hockey League, and Quebec Major Junior Hockey League, systematically take turns making selections in reverse order of the team's standings in the CHL from the previous season.
+Teams from the Western Hockey League, Ontario Hockey League, and Quebec Maritimes Junior Hockey League, systematically take turns making selections in reverse order of the team's standings in the CHL from the previous season.
 Teams can have a maximum of two imports, which may only be obtained through the draft.

 Trophies and awards

 The Canadian Hockey League awards sixteen annual trophies for accomplishments during the regular and at the Memorial Cup to top individuals and teams among its three member leagues.
 The Memorial Cup is the top award for the championship team at the end-of-season Memorial Cup tournament.
 A set of five individual awards are given for performance at the tournament.
 In the regular season, Canadian Hockey League also presents ten annual awards.
-The nominees for each individual award are determined by the winner of the corresponding award handed out by each of the Canadian Hockey League's three member leagues, the Ontario Hockey League, the Quebec Major Junior Hockey League, and the Western Hockey League.
+The nominees for each individual award are determined by the winner of the corresponding award handed out by each of the Canadian Hockey League's three member leagues.

 Teams

-For the 2021–22 season the league includes 60 teams located in nine Canadian provinces (52 teams) and four American states (8 teams).
-Currently, nine of the ten Canadian provinces have a member team.
-Newfoundland and Labrador is the only province without a team.
+For the 2025–26 season, the league includes 61 teams located in ten Canadian provinces (52 teams) and four American states (9 teams).